 Support from you is critical, now more than ever.

-Please support Montana Audubon this season of giving with a tax-deductible gift that is personally meaningful to you.
-When the sweet sound of the spring “alarm clock” starts chirping once again, remember that you play a large part in bird and habitat conservation in Montana through your generous gift.
+Please support Montana Audubon with a tax-deductible gift that is personally meaningful to you.
+Play a large part in bird and habitat conservation in Montana through your generous gift.

 In advance, thank you for your support!

 Montana Audubon has been a force for conservation in Big Sky country for over four decades.
 In the policy realm, we’ve defended important environmental laws in the state legislature and helped introduce bills that now protect the birds and other wildlife we all cherish.
 Our science program helped establish Montana’s Important Bird Area (IBA) network, encompassing millions of acres of critical wetland, sagebrush and grassland habitats across the state.
 We also perform important research and monitoring on bird species of conservation concern like curlews and black swifts.
 Another pillar of our work is engaging communities and the next generation of conservationists with outreach and education through nine local Audubon chapters, and at our education center in Billings.